erizov/Professor/semester_15/lecture_104_database_performance/index_strategies/README.md

 - **Enterprise Applications**: Index Strategies is employed in production systems
 - **Performance Optimization**: Applied to improarchitecturetem efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Index Strategies is the best solution for all problems" ✓ **CORRECT**: Index Strategies has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Index Strategies is the best solution for all problems" ✓ **CORRECT**: Index Strategies has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Index Strategies is too complex to understand" ✓ **CORRECT**: Index Strategies can be understood by breaking it down into smaller steps